Grand Rapids Museums

 Gerald R. Ford Presidential Museum

 “America’s most entertaining presidential museum” is a tribute to the life and times of the man who represented Grand Rapids in Congress for 25 years – and ascended to the highest office in the land in 1974.
 Through historic artifacts and immersive experiences, the Gerald R. Ford Presidential Museum sparks curiosity and enthusiasm about our nation's history and government.
 The President and First Lady Betty Ford are buried on the grounds of the Museum.
-See the Museum FAQ for hours, admission fees and more.
+Open 10am-5pm Mon-Sat and noon-5pm Sun.
+Adult admission is $14.
+See the Museum FAQ for more details.

 Grand Rapids Public Museum

 Three floors of fascinating exhibits and artifacts at the Grand Rapids Public Museum focus on science, history and culture to inspire and engage visitors young and old.
-Ride the 1928 Spillman Carousel, wander the streets of “Old Grand Rapids,” learn about the area’s indigenous peoples, explore West Michigan’s natural habitats, see the nation’s top traveling exhibits and much more.
-Read the GRPM FAQ.
+Ride the 1928 Spillman Carousel, wander the streets of “Old Grand Rapids,” learn about the area’s indigenous peoples, explore West Michigan’s natural habitats, see the nation’s top traveling exhibits and much more – including a newly redesigned riverfront offering outdoor seating, classroom and exhibit space.
+Open 9am-5pm Mon-Fri and 10am-5pm Sat-Sun.
+Adult admission is $14.
+Read the GRPM FAQ for more details.

 Grand Rapids Art Museum

 Home to a permanent collection of more than 6,000 works of art and host to an ever-changing slate of exhibitions featuring local, national and international artists, the Grand Rapids Art Museum is a vital part of the city’s international recognized art scene.
 Take a moment to admire the Museum exterior, named one of the world’s best new buildings of 2007.
-See the GRAM FAQ.
+Open noon-5pm Tue & Fri, noon to 8pm Thu and 10am-4pm Sat-Sun.
+Adult admission is $12.
+Free admission on Thursdays from 5-8pm.
+See the GRAM FAQ for more details.

 Grand Rapids African American Museum & Archives

 Delve into the history, culture, art and accomplishments of local African Americans at the Grand Rapids African American Museum & Archives.
-The Museum shares their stories through recorded oral histories, memorabilia, exhibits, pop-up displays and special events.
+GRAAMA relocated to a new building in 2026 – 15x the size of its previous space – allowing more room for recorded oral histories, memorabilia, exhibits, pop-up displays and special events.
 Read the GRAAMA FAQ for more details.

 Grand Rapids Children’s Museum

 With hands-on interactive exhibits and daily drop-in programs that inspire learning through play, the Grand Rapids Children's Museum is a must-visit for families with kids aged 2-10.
 Play with slippery bubbles, study a live beehive, “work” on a farm and much more.
+Open 9am-4pm Tue-Sat and noon-4pm Sun.
+Hours extend to 8pm every third Thu of the month. $12 regular admission; $3 on third Thursdays from 4-8pm.
 See the GRCM FAQ for more information, including sensory-friendly experiences.

 Roger B. Chaffee Planetarium